Build a Website Fast: HTML/CSS/JS vs No-Code Decision Guide

 </html>

-html that displays in any browser.
+This HTML displays in any browser.
 Rapid iteration with a local server shows changes as you save files.

 Common issues and fixes: